rorcde/mds20_adversarial/Project_status_update/First_report.md

 # Adversarial Attacks on Categorical SequenceClassifiers

 ## **1  Introduction to adversarial attacks**
 Adversarial examples aim at causing target model to make a mistake on prediction.
 It canbe either be intended or unintended to cause a model to perform poorly.
 No matter it is anintentional or unintentional adversarial attack, evaluating adversarial examples has become atrend of building a robust deep learning model and understanding the shortcomings of models.First examples of adversarial attacks came from computer vision field:  if we change somepixels in the tensor, that represents the picture, the model classies this image wrongly butfrom human perspective not much changed.
 In NLP adversarial attacks are more various:
+•Changes are perceivable.
+For human it is easier to notice any changes in words ratherin images (pixels).
+•Targeted and untargeted attacks.
+These are attacks either causing model to classifytext to the specific incorrect class or to any class but the correct one, respectively.
+•Semantic or Semantic-lessAttacks can either preserve or change the semantics of thetext.
+•White-box and Black-box attacks.White-box attack requires access model infor-mation including network architecture, parameters, inputs, outputs, and other modelattributes.
+This approach is very eective as it can access anything.
+In case of black-boxattack we do not have access to attacked model information except the inputs that wefeed in and outputs we get.
+In our project black-box scenario is considered.